Language Model Networks: Supervision-Efficient Learning through Dense Communication: Analysis of Learned Communication in

-First, we try to find some topology patterns across the edges.
-We visualize the parameters in all edge modules of the edges connecting the 1/4/4/4/1 vertexes, provided in Appendix~\ref{app:vis}.
-We find that all edges are very different from initialization and each other, but no significant different statistical pattern between them can be observed.
-This indicates that the layer-wise fully connected structure is fully exploited through traning, that it does not collapse to a simpler structure, e.g., chain or tree.
+First, we inspect topology patterns across the edges by visualizing and analyzing the parameters in all edge modules of the edges connecting the 1/4/4/4/1 vertexes.
+We reach a conclusion that the layer-wise fully connected structure is fully exploited through training, without distinguishable substructures.

-Then, we perform case study to see the inference process.
-We take the first test case in GSM8K, with input: "\textit{Question: Janet’s ducks lay 16 eggs per day.
-She eats three for breakfast every morning and bakes muffins for her friends every day with four.
-She sells the remainder at the farmers' market daily for 2 per fresh duck egg.
-How much in dollars does she make every day at the farmers' market?
-Answer}:". \TheName{}-1B answers correctly with "\textit{Janet has 16 eggs per day and eats 3 eggs per day, so she has 16 - 3 = <<16-3=13>>13 eggs left.\textbackslash nShe bakes muffins for her friends every day with 4 muffins per day, so she has 13 - 4 = <<13-4=9>>9 muffins left.\textbackslash nShe sells the remaining 9 muffins at the farmers' market for 2 per muffin, so she makes 9 * 2 = <<9*2=18>>18 dollars every day.\textbackslash n\#\#\#\# 18}".